-Most of the code I write is available via my Github account – pull requests always welcome! – but I thought I’d collate links to some of the larger codebases I’ve been involved with as well as some of the Github organisations I’m involved in.
+Most of the code I write is available via my GitHub account – pull requests always welcome! – but I thought I’d collate links to some of the larger codebases I’ve been involved with as well as some of the Github organisations I participate in.

 Dataware 2011—2014